BrooksLabUCSC/labtools/README.md

 # labtools
 Small standalone scripts

+**correctSplice.py**
+Corrects splices in (nanopore read) alignments (psl format), using a whole genome annotation and a junctions file (genepred format).

+**nanoporeQC**
+Bash program that runs blat to align adapters to nanopore reads and formats input for `nanoporeMatchTable.py`, then calls the program

+**nanoporeMatchTable.py**
+Creates a table with adapter positions in nanopore reads, based on a `psl` format input file.

+**samAlignStats.py**
+Creates a set of pretty histograms to show information on alignments, such as percentage indels and mismatches.

+**adapterMask.py**
+Creates a bed file for masking adapters, which can be used as input to [maskOutFa](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/maskOutFa)

+**genepredToJunctions.py**
+Read a genepred input file, output all junctions in bed format

+**junctionsFromSam.py**
+Takes a SAM format file as input and creates an output directory with a junction file in bed format.

+# Details on labtools

 ## correctSplice.py
+This program corrects splices in (nanopore read) alignments (psl format), using a whole genome annotation and a junctions file (genepred format).
 ```
 usage: correctSplice.py [-h] -a ANNOTATIONS -j JUNCTIONS -g GENOFASTA -q QUERY
                         -w WIGGLE [-o OUTDIR] [-m MERGESIZE]